hannwong/jobapp-latize-techtest/README.md

 * Display nodes without color fill, allowing edges to pass through and touch circular nodes.
 * Curved tapered edges.
 * Node label placement, multiple labels.

+**I have no prior experience with Sigma.js.
+I reverse-engineer new/emerging technologies rapidly, and can hence extend them for new precedents in solutions.**

+I have taken apart various technologies based on various platforms --- Java, C/C++, Ruby, Perl, Javascript, Python, Scala, Lisp, and more.
+I started "*programming*" by reverse-engineering everything I got my hands on, effectively *learning any technology within days or weeks* (rather than months or years).

 # Exercise in CSS for HTML Lists